SleipnirGroup/Choreo/docs/robot-config.md

 If none of these techniques are possible, a reasonable estimate of MoI would be mass _ length _ width / 6 based on the assumption of a rectangle of uniformly-distributed mass.

-### Recommendations
+!!! tip

-> Of course, more precision is always better.
-But after 2 decimals, you will most likely get diminishing returns.
+    Of course, more precision is always better.
+But after ~3 decimals, you will most likely get diminishing returns.

-> Saving a copy of the robotConfig somewhere safe, like the root of a robot project, is highly recommended.
-This is so you can correlate that robot project to your robot's specifications, and thus your paths.